acimadamore/ansible-role-raspberry-pi/README.md

 The default values are the same used by a fresh install of Raspbian OS.
 Keyboard model is assumed to be "pc105" with "guess" backspace(check [keyboard(5) man pages](https://manpages.debian.org/jessie/keyboard-configuration/keyboard.5.en.html) for more information.

-**Default packages**: apt-transport-https, bluetooth, bluez, bluez-tools, build-essential, curl, dnsutils, git, htop, lm-sensors, rfkill, rsync, screen, unzip, vim.
+**Default packages**: apt-transport-https, build-essential, curl, dnsutils, git, htop, lm-sensors, lshw, rsync, screen, unzip, vim.

 Dependencies
 ------------